dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 - **SDK band channels** – The repositories that are closer to how we organize the final release are then targeting channels named based on the band version, e.g. `.NET 7.0.3xx SDK`.
 - **Shared component channels** – Lastly, repositories with shared components and tooling repositories target channels named based on the major .NET version, e.g. `.NET 7` or `.NET 7 Eng`.

-The following diagram shows a simplified example:
+The following diagram shows a simplified example (some relationships are left out for brevity such as tooling leading to all repositories):

 ```mermaid
 flowchart TD